HIPAA Breach Notification Deadline Calculator

 Is this HIPAA breach notification calculator free?

 Yes.
-The calculator is completely free, runs entirely in your browser, and needs no account or email.
-Choose your role, enter the discovery date and the number of individuals affected, and you get each federal notification deadline with the rule behind it and a live countdown.
+The calculator is free, runs entirely in your browser, and needs no account or email.
+Choose your role, enter the discovery date and nationwide number of affected individuals, and it calculates federal outer-limit dates with a conditional media check.
 Nothing you enter leaves your device.

 When does the 60-day clock actually start?